 She has continued the meditation path by joining group Hridaya Silent Meditation Retreats led by Sahajananda in Romania, Thailand, and Mexico.
 In 2008, she graduated from a yoga teacher training course and started teaching yoga.

 In 2010 she had the great opportunity to get more in touch with the profoundness of Tibetan Buddhism when she attended the Dalai Lama’s teachings in Bodhgaya, the 10-day Phowa retreat with the great master Ayang Rinpoche and “The Art of Joyful Living” meditation course with Mingyur Rinpoche at Tergar Monastery in Bodhgaya, India.
 From that moment the Buddhist teachings regarding compassion and bodhicitta have merged with the Hridaya yoga practice based on the non-dual teachings of the great sage of Arunachala, Ramana Maharshi.

-In 2011, Sahajananda and Antoaneta, working together, gave birth to the first Hridaya Meditation and Yoga Teacher Training Course.
-She had the great opportunity to be the coordinator of the first HTTC and also to teach an amazing group of students -lovers of meditation.
+In 2011, Sahajananda and Antoaneta gave birth to the first Hridaya Teacher Training Course.
+She had the great opportunity to be the coordinator of the first HTTC and also to teach an amazing group of students/lovers of meditation.

 Events with Antoaneta Gotea

-Course Fee: $160 USD (Accommodation and meals extra) Course dates: December 22-24, 2017 Accommodation dates: December 21-25, 2017 If you’re curious about Tantric lovemaking, whatever your experience level, this workshop will help you learn methods and techniques for exploring the art of Tantric intimacy.
+Course Fee: $180 USD (Accommodation and meals extra) If you’re curious about Tantric lovemaking, whatever your experience level, this workshop will help you learn methods and techniques for exploring the art of Tantric intimacy.
 This workshop…